IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 Your Next.js application includes an API route at `src/app/api/stripe/create-checkout-session/route.ts`.
 This route is responsible for creating Stripe Checkout Sessions.

-*   **Environment Variable for Stripe Secret Key:** Ensure `STRIPE_SECRET_KEY` is set in your `.env.local` file (for local development) or in your hosting environment settings (for deployed/built applications, e.g., Vercel project settings). **If this key is missing in the build/deployment environment, the build may fail or the API route will not function correctly at runtime.**
+*   **Environment Variable for Stripe Secret Key:** Ensure `STRIPE_SECRET_KEY` is set in your `.env.local` file (for local development) or in your hosting environment settings (for deployed/built applications, e.g., Vercel project settings). **If this key is missing in the build/deployment environment, the build may fail or the API route will not function correctly at runtime.** The API route has been updated to initialize Stripe inside the handler to make it more resilient to build-time analysis.
 *   **Environment Variable for Stripe Publishable Key:** Ensure `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` is set (used on the client-side).
 *   **Restart Dev Server (Local):** After editing `.env.local`, restart your Next.js development server.